reportportal/docs/src/md/src/DashboardsAndWidgets/WidgetCreation.md

 > **Note:** Component Health Check widget (table view) is the first widget that uses a materialized view of PostgreSQL.
 It takes time to create it.
 So that is why information about new launches in the filter adds dynamically.
 For that reason, a user should update a widget manually by сlicking on the update button.
 On the widget, a user can see the time for the last update.

+## Most time-consuming test cases widget (TOP-20)

+Show the TOP 20 test cases with the highest duration in the last execution of the specified launch.

+**Widget's parameters:**

+- Test Status.
+Default value - Passed, Failed

+- Launch name.
+Is required

+- Include /Exclude  Before and After methods

+- View options: Bar view, Table view
+-

+**Widget view**

+Table View

+The widget has a table view with the following data displayed:

+- Test Item name - link to the log of the last launch

+- Test Status

+- Test Duration

+- Test Start Time  - date and time of the last run, displayed in 'time ago' format (i.e. "10 minutes ago").

+On mouse hover, the system will display accurate start times.

+Bar View

+Bar chart where:

+- axis OY - Tests
+- axsic OX - Duration

+Bar color specifies a color of execution.
+On mouse hover, the system will display accurate start times.